dejan/auto_html/README.md

 auto_html
 =========

-Rails plugin for transforming urls to appropriate resource (image, link, YouTube, Vimeo video,...).
+auto_html is a Rails extension for transforming URLs to appropriate resource (image, link, YouTube, Vimeo video,...).
+It's the perfect choice if you don't want to bother visitors with rich HTML editor or markup code, but you still want to allow them to embed video, images, links and more on your site, purely by pasting URL.
 Check out the [live demo](http://auto-html.rors.org).

-## Synopsis
+## Example usage

-auto_html plugin is the perfect choice if you don't want to bother visitors with rich HTML editor or markup code, but you still want to allow them to embed video, images, links and more on your site, purely by pasting URL.

 Let's say you have model Comment with attribute body.
 Create another column in table Comments called body_html.
 Now have something like this: